 Oak for bowl turning

-Oak is a robust wood that turns relatively well whilst it’s still green.
+Oak is a robust ring porous wood that turns relatively well whilst it’s still green.
 It is possible to get a good finish on oak and the grain is interesting once the bowl is finished and oiled.

 Challenges of turning oak